Criminal Behaviours explores Psychopathy -

 This is mainly down to people such as journalists or column writers of fashion based magazines who will briefly research the topic (and I really mean briefly) and write about it without any medical reference, or any real understanding of the complexities of such disorders, or the processes of diagnosis and the real life negative implications that it has on people who are labelled with it.

 "Diagnosing someone as a psychopath using the full PCL-R requires more than a pencil (or a computer) and a list of 20 items.
-(Some writers like Jon Ronson, the authour of The Psychopath Test, journalists, and bloggers oversimplify the process of identifying a Psychopath to a misleading degree when they lightheartedly, and at times without a clue, do exactly this and with far fewer than 20 items.)
+(Some writers like Jon Ronson, the author of The Psychopath Test, journalists, and bloggers oversimplify the process of identifying a Psychopath to a misleading degree when they lightheartedly, and at times without a clue, do exactly this and with far fewer than 20 items.)
 Competent, qualified professionals are trained to administer the PCL-R interview and taught to observe the subject. " Haycock, D. PhD (2014)

 This has a knock on effect where the readers now think they are equipped with the knowledge to label friends, family, or romantic partners with disorders such as narcissism or psychopathy.
 This is very dangerous and also dismissive of the decades of research and training done by those within medical and psychological fields.
 Often these articles do more harm than good as they try to simplify something that is never simple.